Dubai to Oman Road Trip in 2026: Updated Guide to Visa, Orange Card, Border Crossings, Bus Timings & More

 Residents from the UAE capital may prefer the Meyzad/Hafeet Border as it is just 180 km from the emirate.
 For people in Dubai, the border post is at 160 km.
 This is also close to Al Ain and a great path for those heading in the direction of Oman’s south, including Salalah.

-Best things to do in Oman
+7 Best Things to Do in Oman in 2026

 1. Salalah